 • Janz syndrome

-Myoclonic seizures cause sudden jerks of the muscles, either in the arms, legs, face or whole body.
+Myoclonic seizures cause sudden jerks of the muscles, either in the arms, legs, face or the whole body.
 These seizures usually happen soon after waking up and sometimes when getting dressed or having breakfast.
 They may also happen in the evening or when the person is tired.
+The jerks may cause the person to drop things such as cutlery, cups and plates.

-Two thirds of people with JME also have tonic-clonic seizures.
+About two thirds of people with JME also have tonic-clonic seizures.
 They usually happen in the morning, within an hour or two of waking up.
-These are more likely to occur if the person with JME has been to bed late the night before, or has woken up earlier than usual.
+These are more likely to happen if the person with JME has been to bed late the night before or has woken up earlier than usual, or if both have happened.

 About one third to one half of children and young people with JME also have absence seizures.
 These can happen at any time of the day, but are most likely in the morning.
 The absences are very similar to the absences that occur in juvenile absence epilepsy.

-It is important that the doctor making a diagnosis has a full account of what happens during the seizures.
-This is especially important if the person with JME has myoclonic or ‘jerk’ seizures, which can be easily missed.
+It is important that the doctor making a diagnosis has a full account and description of what happens during the seizures.
+This is particularly important if the person with JME has myoclonic or ‘jerk’ seizures, which can be easily missed.
+It is quite common for someone who has jerks soon after waking up or at breakfast time to think these are part of waking up so does not mention them.
+The doctor who is taking the account from the person should always ask if the young person or teenager has jerks or jumps in the morning and if they drop things at this time.